Manage custom user profile data in the FusionAuth admin

 This post assumes you’ve installed FusionAuth and created a custom registration form, as outlined in the above blog posts.
 If blog posts aren’t your jam, you can also read the Advanced Registration Form guide to learn how to set up your form.

-Please note that advanced registration forms are a paid edition feature.
-You can learn more about paid editions and sign up for a free trial here.
+Please note that advanced registration forms are a paid plan feature.
+You can learn more about paid plans and sign up for a free trial here.

 Why use custom admin forms?